elbywan/wretch/README.md

 Wretch is compatible with modern browsers out of the box.

-For older environment without fetch support, you should get a [polyfill](https://github.com/github/fetch).
+For older environments without fetch support, you should get a [polyfill](https://github.com/github/fetch).

 ## Node.js